Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: More Efficiency Analysis

-To evaluate the real-world practicality of MIRROR, we conduct a comparative analysis of inference efficiency on the MM-Vet dataset, employing average inference time per sample and average token consumption as metrics.
-As detailed in Table 8, we benchmark our method against representative baselines from two paradigms: Text Reflection (VL-Rethinker) and Thinking with Images (PixelReasoner, DeepEyes, Adaptive-CoF).
+To evaluate the practicality of MIRROR, we conduct a comparative analysis of inference efficiency on the MM-Vet dataset, employing average inference time per sample and average token consumption as metrics.